osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 Tell what was most critical (boot) ad most labor intesive (virtio).

 Mention that Firecracker team is working on ARM version.
 And OSv already has partial support for arm.
 Anyone interested to make it boot.

+Metion this work should hopefully make it easies to boot on NEMU ad QEMU 4.0 with direct boot.
+Possibly easier to implement Virtio 1.1.